 Dog vomits green bile due to disease

-While it is possible a dog will vomit bile because they have an empty stomach and the duodenal fluid has agitated the mucosa, it is not the only reason.
-If a dog has an illness, then this could lead to throwing up certain liquids.
+While it is possible a dog will vomit green liquid because they have an empty stomach and the duodenal fluid has agitated the mucosa, it is not the only reason.
+If a dog has an illness, this could lead to throwing up certain fluids.
 They are likely to be gastrointestinal illnesses which can include:

 - Inflammatory disease (gastritis)

 - Liver failure